Traveling from Helsinki to Lapland by train is the most convenient way to get from Southern Finland to Lapland if you have even one of the following:

 The car-carrier station in Pasila, Helsinki looks like this.
-There’a short walk to the main station of Pasila from there.
+There’s a short walk to the main station of Pasila where you get on board.

 The car-carrier about to be opened so that the drivers can fetch their cars in Rovaniemi.
 Behind on the left, the sleeping cars of the same trains.

 Here are my helpful tips from several train rides so you know how to book and what to expect on board!